sara-zeus/DataCleaningAndQA-Ecommerce-Bootcamp/QA.md

 NULL Values in 'transactions' Column in 'all_sessions' Table: Risk of affecting transaction-related analysis and metrics due to NULL transaction values.

 QA Process:
+Describe your QA process and include the SQL queries used to execute it.

 Data Validation in 'analytics' Table: Check for invalid dates and NULL price formats.
 Validation of 'cleaned_analytics' View: Ensure successful creation of the 'cleaned_analytics' view.
 Data Validation in 'all_sessions' Table: Verify NULL city, revenue, and transaction values.